terrestrial-io/terrestrial-cli/README.md

 ## Usage

-To get started with your project, cd to your project repository and run
+To get started with your project, cd to your project directory and run

     $ terrestrial init --api-key <API KEY> --project-id <PROJECT ID>

-You can find your API key and the correct project ID by logging into [Terrestrial Misson Control](https://mission.terrestrial.io).
+You can find your API key and the correct project ID by logging into [Terrestrial Mission Control](https://mission.terrestrial.io).

 ### First time localizing